danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 ## Opportunity knocks

-I grew up with computers, as the world wide web was taking flight.
-I've always been able to make a computer do what I needed, but I had no profitable ambitions, and never got serious about tech.
-I didn't recognize the massive opportunities that were slipping through my fingers.
+I grew up with computers, in the early days of the web.
+I've always been good with computers, but I had no profitable ambitions.
+I couldn't comprehend what massive opportunities that were slipping through my fingers.

 A few years ago, I quit drinking and gave up a freewheeling lifestyle.
-I needed to create a new life for myself, and decided to get serious about working with computers.
+I needed to create a new life for myself, and decided to get serious about tech.

 I could see clearly, how if I had been focused growing up – if I had consistently created and worked towards almost anything online – by now I would have likely found my way into a number of profitable ventures.

-I could see, also, just as clearly, that *the potential is greater than ever*, and **I'm not letting that opportunity pass by**, anymore.
+I could see, also, just as clearly, that *the potential is greater than ever*, and **I refused to let that opportunity keep passing me by**.

 ### The sky's the limit